 If chemotherapy or radiation therapy has triggered diffuse alopecia, it could be managed with scalp cooling (6).

-Other than these, you have also to take care of nutritional deficiencies (if any).
-Follow a balanced diet and take vitamin supplements suggested by your doctor.
+Along with these, you also have to take care of nutritional deficiencies (if any).
+Fortunately, there are several treatments available to help restore hair texture, and hair density and promote hair regrowth.
+Another option is hair restoration using advanced techniques like hair transplant surgery, which involves moving healthy hair follicles from one area of the body to the balding spot of the body.
+Follow a balanced diet and take the hair vitamin supplements suggested by your doctor.
+Choosing gentle hair products and avoiding excessive hair styling can help prevent damage to the hair follicles.
 Telogen effluvium and diffuse hair loss triggered by physiological stress go away once the stress factor is eliminated.
 You may also try home remedies to take care of your scalp and hair at home.

 Treating Diffuse Alopecia At Home

 Besides taking care of the hair and following the doctor’s prescription, you may also follow home remedies to prevent hair loss and manage the underlying causes of hair loss (like stress).